You don’t know someone until you travel with them.

 Take into consideration your destination – Same as the previous point.
 Your travel destination may have a lot to do with who you choose to travel with.
-For example, a person possessing good pressure and stress handling capabilities may be more helpful in places where the language is different or the public transportation is difficult to manage.
+For example, a person able to function under pressure may be more helpful in places where the language is different or public transportation is difficult to manage.
 A person who loses his/her patience easily may enjoy more familiar, closer to home places.

-Listen, negotiate and compromise – I know you are going to talk about your preferences, expectations and styles.
-However, remember to listen to what others have to say and show respect.
+Listen, negotiate and compromise – Even after discussing preferences, expectations, and styles, remember to listen to what others have to say and show respect.
 Try to see if it is possible to negotiate and work around some differences.
 Finally, compromise on the agreements reached.

 If you have a clear idea of who is going with you on a trip, do not forget about discussing the following:

-Divide the obligations – It is wise to divide some of the obligations.
-For example, decide who is going to wake up everybody, who will make sure nothing is left on the hotel room or who is going to be in charge of the map.
+Divide obligations – It is wise to divide some of the obligations.
+For example, decide who is going to wake up everybody, who will make sure nothing is left in the hotel room or who is going to be giving walking or driving directions.
 Try to get an obligation you are comfortable with.

-Don’t complain if you don’t have anything to say – If someone in your travel party ask your opinion about something and you answer “whatever” or “I don’t really care”, don’t complain later.
-Your friends were considering you, when they decided on something.
-Be strong and let them hear your opinion.
+Don’t complain if you don’t have anything to say – If someone in your travel party asks your opinion about something and you answer “whatever” or “I don’t really care”, don’t complain later.
+Your friends were considering you when they were deciding on something.

 Some additional advice:

-Don’t get compromised to go somewhere in the spur of the moment – Take some time to think before compromising.
+Don’t decide to go somewhere in the spur of the moment – Take some time to think before compromising.

-If you have a bad feeling of how a trip may end with certain person as a companion, be strong and cancel (or re-plan) your trip – Indicate how much you value your relationship and how you will not want to see it ruined over a trip (or money issues) going wrong.
+If you have a bad feeling of how a trip may end with a certain person as a companion, do not book (or cancel) the trip – Indicate how much you value your relationship and how you will not want to see it ruined over a trip (or money issues) going wrong.